MicrosoftDocs/azure-docs/articles/synapse-analytics/spark/apache-spark-rapids-gpu.md

 Most Spark jobs can see improved performance through tuning configuration settings from defaults, and the same holds true for jobs leveraging the RAPIDS accelerator plugin for Apache Spark.
 [This documentation](https://nvidia.github.io/spark-rapids/docs/tuning-guide.html) provides guidelines on how to tune a Spark job to run on GPUs using the RAPIDS plugin.

-## Quotas and resource constraints in Apache Spark on GPUs for Azure Synapse
+## Quotas and resource constraints in Azure Synapse GPU-enabled pools

 ### Workspace level

-Every Azure Synapse workspace comes with a default quota of 50 GPU vCores that can be used for Spark.
-However if you want to increase your quota to be able to use more cores, please send an email to AzureSynapseGPU@microsoft.com with the total GPU quota required for your workload.
+Every Azure Synapse workspace comes with a default quota of 0 GPU vCores.
+In order to increase your quota of GPU cores, please send an email to AzureSynapseGPU@microsoft.com with your workspace name, the region and the total GPU quota required for your workload.